dward2/BME547/Resources/Databases/mongo_db_class_module_conflicts.md

 However, there are precautions you must take in regards to how you define the MongoModel class that contains your data structure.

-In the example code above, when you look to see the entries of your database through the MongoDB website, you see the following:
+In the example code found [here](./mongo_db_example.py), when you look to see the entries of your database through the MongoDB website, you see the following:
 ```
 _id: "david.a.ward@duke.edu"